 What would you be doing professionally if you weren’t in your current industry?
 I have always had a fascination with the criminal justice system (perhaps from listening to way too many crime podcasts) and probably would have pursued a career in that field if not for the travel industry.
 If not a criminal lawyer, maybe working with the Innocence Project, as it seems so fulfilling.

-College: Grand Valley State University
+College: Pennsylvania State University

 Name: Katie Skrzek